 Architectural Registration Exam Sections

 The Architectural Registration Exam is given on a year-round basis at various testing sites throughout the country.
-The examination cost is $210 per division and is paid to the testing service when scheduling exams.
+Please contact NCARB for exam costs.
 Candidates will schedule when and where they wish to take a division via MY EXAM through the MY NCARB.
 The current divisions of the A.R.E.
 5.0 are:

 - Practice Management